bookofproofs/bookofproofs.github.io/_sources/history/20th-century/costley.md

 9. Discovered a mathematical formula that explains the impact of global warming on sea levels.
 10. Developed a mathematical model to estimate the speed of hurricanes based on wind speed and local conditions.

-Born 27 May1928, Kingston, Jamaica.
+Born 27 May 1928, Kingston, Jamaica.
 Died 18 March 1997, Mount Vernon, Westchester, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Costley/)